ALTAR-BREAD — An earthy whole-wheat bread used for communion

 (1) Preheat the oven to 350º F. Grease the bottoms of your muffin pan.
 Chop the nuts and dates.

-(2) Beat the egg, then add to it cream and oil.
-Mix this together well, then mix in the bran and let it sit there and absorb liquid for about five minutes.
+then mix in the bran and let it sit there and absorb liquid for about

 (3) In another large bowl measure and slightly blend the wheat and rice flour and the oatmeal.